RSS Feed

 While Dashing Denny O’Neil and Dynamo David Mazzuichelli take a well-earned break, writer Jim Owsley, penciler Dan Jurgens and inker Mel Candido step in to produce “Abe”, a gripping tale of drugs and power.
 The only man who has seen the dealers destroying the city and can help Daredevil is poor, a janitor – and blind!

 So only one of the two art teams is mentioned, and Stone doesn’t come up at all.
-The solicitation focusses in Abe, the “only man who … can help Daredevil”, who appears in the actual story for four pages and doesn’t really help Daredevil at all.
+The solicitation focusses on Abe, the “only man who … can help Daredevil”, who appears in the actual story for four pages and doesn’t really help Daredevil at all.
 Abe’s story, such as it is, is almost completely detached from Stone’s – if you wanted to force it, you could argue for some sort of parallel between Abe’s dignified acceptance of his position and Stone’s self-destructive railing against it, but that’s a stretch.
 It feels more like the issue underwent late changes that reduced Abe’s plot to a shadow of whatever had originally been intended.

 Equally strange is that Stone is identified on the cover as “Sunturion”, but that name never appears in the story.
 In fact, neither the story nor the letters page offers any explanation at all for where Stone’s armour came from.
 As far as this issue is concerned, Stone’s origin story is simply that he yanked a super-powered costume out of the sea while fishing, as if it was an old boot or a discarded shopping trolley.

-In fact, the original Sunturion was a character from Iron Man #143-144 (1980), by David Michaelinie, John Romita Jr and Bob Layton.
+The original Sunturion was a character from Iron Man #143-144 (1980), by David Michelinie, John Romita Jr and Bob Layton.
 That version of Sunturion is Arthur Dearborn, a Roxxon scientist who’s created an orbital solar power station in orbit.
 Dearborn agrees to be turned into an energy being so that he can run the station singlehandedly and make it economically viable.
 Dearborn’s deal is basically that he’s a good man with a tunnel-vision focus on solving the energy crisis.
 The station is a tiny bit prone to accidentally killing people, because there wouldn’t be a story if it just worked.
 But when Roxxon tries to shut the station down and it gets knocked out of orbit, Dearborn seemingly dies a hero, making sure that it lands harmlessly in the sea off the coast of Florida.

 So the idea of Daredevil #224 is meant to be that Stone has fished Sunturion’s costume out of the water.
 A footnote might have helped, considering that Sunturion’s only previous appearance had been in a single two-part story in a different series five years before.
 Unfortunately, Owsley (or whoever foisted this idea on him) has also missed the point that Dearborn didn’t have a costume – he was an energy being, and his “costume” was just the way he chose to appear.
 When Michelinie and Layton brought the original Sunturion back in 1987’s Iron Man Annual #9, the suit from this issue was explained away as being something to do with an experiment by Roxxon to try to bring Dearborn back from the dead.